-[Special publication discount: Save $15 off the cost of the book with the coupon code RICHSAVINGS .
+[Special discount: Save $15 off the cost of the book with the coupon code RICHSAVINGS .
 The fine print: Online store only, cannot be combined with other offers.
 One coupon per order, per customer.
-Expires June 30th, 2013.]
+Expires October 31st, 2013.]

 More than 250 years ago, one of the founding fathers, Benjamin Franklin, published a yearly almanac that contained a collection of useful information and advice for the American colonists.
 Titled Poor Richard's Almanack, it was one of the first bestsellers of America.
 For decades, Franklin's almanac provided indispensable advice and encouragement to struggling settlers in the new world.